ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/persistence_cache.md

 #### Adjusting configuration

-Out of the box in `config/packages/cache_pool/cache.redis.yaml` you'll find a default example that can be used.
+Out of the box in `config/packages/cache_pool/cache.redis.yaml` you can find a default example that can be used.

 !!! note "[[= product_name_cloud =]]"